 Many of our researchers contribute to more than one research theme and collaborate with colleagues across the university.

 Art, Conflict and Society

-The Art and Conflict research cluster embraces world-leading research that makes links between specific conflicts and transferrable research outcomes.
+The Art and Conflict research theme embraces world-leading research that makes links between specific conflicts and transferrable research outcomes.

-Documentation, fieldwork-based research and art practice publication across a variety of media including photography, film and urban design.
+Documentation, fieldwork-based research and art practice publication across a variety of media including photography, film and fine art.